 3. You get to help candidates achieve their goals

-Perhaps the most fulfilling part of the job (no, it’s not the money!) is assisting people with finding the right job for them.
+Perhaps the most fulfilling part of the job is assisting people with finding the right job for them.
 And sometimes you can even be a part of fundamentally changing their life for the better.
-On an emotional level this is satisfying for both parties, and over time the honing of this art will make you a greater recruiter who can achieve more both for themselves and their employer.
+On an emotional level this is satisfying for both parties, and over time the honing of this art will make you a better recruiter.

 4. You get to solve clients’ problems

-As mentioned earlier, problem solving is a required skill for any recruiter wishing to enjoy a long career in the recruitment industry.
+As mentioned earlier, problem solving is a required skill for any recruiter.
 Whilst it can be challenging, finding the solution to the issues that your clients face is both highly fulfilling and lucrative.

 In addition, the required skills in each sector are constantly evolving, and the skill gaps present across industries shift over time, so it’s rare to find a market so static that it would lose your interest.